Goat Milk Formula for BabiesUpdated: April 12, 2017Raw Milk and Childcare

 Nursing my children was a glorious experience the memories of which I will cherish forever!
 I’m sure most breastfeeding mothers would report the same.

-While homemade formula, even the more widely accepted raw goats milk formula, is a highly charged and controversial subject, it is in reality a very important option for women to consider and have available who are not able to have a breastfeeding relationship with their baby.
+The topic of homemade formula, even the more widely accepted goats milk formula, is a highly charged and controversial subject.
+In reality, it is a very important option for women to consider and have available who are not able to have a breastfeeding relationship with their baby.

 Of course, all brands of commercial formula even if organic are best avoided if at all possible.
-The graphic to the right summarizes the problems with commercial formula quite succinctly.
+The graphic above summarizes the problems with commercial formula quite succinctly.

 Why Goats Milk Formula?